vvilella/llm-agent-lab/README.md

-# llm-agent-lab
+# LLM Agents Lab

-Exemplos práticos e comentados de agentes com LLMs / Hands-on examples of LLM agents for automation and decision-making.
+A hands-on sandbox for experimenting with LLM-based agents using Python.

+This project explores how to build autonomous agents using modern LLMs, tools, and frameworks.